Silver Falls waterfall in the Entiat Valley

 Why Go

 A short, easy loop through the forest near Silver Falls Campground with interpretive signs explaining the ecology and geology of the Entiat Valley.
-A great option for families with young kids or anyone wanting a peaceful, educational walk without elevation.
-Pairs naturally with the main Silver Falls hike.
+A good option for families with young kids or anyone wanting a peaceful walk without elevation.
+Pairs well with the main Silver Falls hike for a complete visit to the campground area.

 Statistics